TLDR:

 If you can hardly feel an edge to the scratch, the next test is the water test.

 Understanding that not all clear coat scratches are created equal, you as a car owner will literally have to treat each scratch separately.
-One of my favorite car paint scratch repair kits is the following from Turtle Wax.
+Another one of my favorite car paint scratch repair kits is the following from Turtle Wax.

 I find this kit amazing as it has everything a professional like myself would use, but in a super convenient do-it-yourself kit for home use.